 MADDRAMA recently competed at the 2019 National Association of Dramatic and Speech Arts Conference in Baltimore, Maryland (April 2-6) where they walked away with first and second place honors in every competitive category entered.
 JSU’s performance troupe went up against Albany State University, Bethune-Cookman University, Bowie State University, Coppin State University, Delaware State University, Grambling State University, Morgan State University, North Carolina Central University, Prairie View A&M University and Winston-Salem State University.“We won more awards than any other school in attendance.
 Thank you to a committed group of students and an even more committed faculty; Prince Duren, Dr. Nadia Bodie-Smith, and James Pettis,” said Dr. Mark Henderson, associate professor of speech and theatre and founder of MADDRAMA.

-Over five days, students attended workshops that covered everything from acting, narration and the arts, while competing in various categories such as oral interpretation, persuasive speaking and duo acting.
+Over five days, students attended workshops that covered acting, narration, the arts and more, while competing in various categories such as oral interpretation, persuasive speaking and duo acting.

-Prince Duren, director of the Department of Speech and Theatre, shared that he especially enjoyed the artistic excellence presented during the competition portion of the conference.
+Prince Duren, director of the Department of Speech and Theater, shared that he especially enjoyed the artistic excellence presented during the competition portion of the conference.

 “I realized that acting is something I want to do for the rest of my life.
 Initially, I was on the fence.
 I thought it was fun but unsure if it was a sustainable career,” she explained.